Recruiting Millennials. Attractive salary or attractive work perks?

 1. Schedule weekly language classes and learn a new skill.
 Do you have team members that manage your clients abroad?
 Help them to communicate with their partners and plan classes during work hours.

 2. Promote healthy eating and have more healthy snacks available at the workplace.
 Many cities across the globe will offer fruit delivery services and deliver a fresh batch each week.
 If you offer lunch at work, change the menu and remove bad foods.
 You'll be surprised how much more productive your team will be after a nutritious and filling lunch.

 3. Coordinate quarterly incentives and take the highest achieving employees on a trip.
 Give your sales team the motivation to reach higher targets by rewarding with travel or days out of the office.
 Inspire your team in inspiring locations - it will go so much further than giving cash rewards.

 4. Host a BBQ on site and invite the company that work upstairs.
 Perks don't need to break the budget.
 Have team members manage the event and the CEO manage the burger flipping.

 5. Celebrate team success and company goals with memorable events.
 Get the team excited about milestones and make them feel valued for being a part of it, by coordinating a team dinner event in St Pancras Clock Tower! (you can actually hire this venue and host the most amazing private dinner with a private chef and views over London - and it's still within budget!).

-Like everything we do - we understand not one size fits all.
-Every team and brand needs to be assessed before understanding what stimulates the group, and works for the company image.
+Like everything we do, we understand not one size fits all.
+Every team and brand needs to be assessed before understanding what stimulates the group and works for the company image.

-All of the above.
 If you need some advice or want to chat about some ideas for your brand, get in touch here.